jerryzhao173985/reference_model/README.md

     The expected return code of the reference model i (0 = VALID, 1 = ERROR, 2 = UNPREDICTABLE)

+The JSON test descriptor may contain the following optional field:
+* terminate_early:
+    type: boolean.
+    If set, the test will terminate early on REQUIRE() failures.
+    This value will not be overridden by the --terminate_early command-line option.

 Note by default, all the files specified by "tosa_file", "ifm_file", "ofm_file" are relative to desc.json.
 This could be overwritten by --flatbuffer_dir=, if desired.